 and may vary or cancel any condition previously imposed by the licensing authority, having regard to the tenor of the licence or permit and the circumstances in relation to which the licensing authority intends that it should operate.

+(1a) The licensing authority may impose, vary or cancel a condition under subsection (1) —

+(a) of its own motion; or

+(b) on the application of the licensee; or

+(c) at the written request of the parties to a liquor accord.

+(1b) In subsection (1a) —

+“liquor accord” means a written agreement or other arrangement —

+(a) that is entered into by 2 or more licensees in a local community, and persons who represent the licensing authority, departments of the Public Service, State agencies or local government, and other persons; and

+(b) that has the purposes of minimising the harm caused in the local community by the excessive consumption of liquor and promoting responsible practices in the sale, supply and service of liquor in the local community; and

+(c) that is approved by the Director.

 (2) The power conferred by subsection (1) may, subject to compliance with section 31(6)(b), be exercised at any time, but a condition takes effect on —

 (a) the date of the grant of the licence or the issue of the permit in relation to which it was imposed; or